Łódź gay murderer

 The Łódź gay murderer is an unidentified Polish serial killer who operated in Łódź from 1988 to 1993.
 He murdered seven men, all of them homosexuals.

 Circumstances of the crimes

 Between 1988 and 1993, a string of violent murders targeted gay men in Łódź, Poland.
-The killer, who has never been identified, met his victims at public cruising spots known as pikiety, primarily near Łódź Fabryczna railway station and Moniuszki Park.
+The killer, who has never been identified, met his victims at public cruising spots known as pikiety, primarily near Łódź Fabryczna railway station and Stanisław Moniuszko Park.
 The victims—seven men in total—were killed shortly after bringing the suspect to their apartments, typically during or after sexual activity.
-The killer’s methods included strangulation, stabbing, and blunt force trauma.
+The killer's methods included strangulation, stabbing, and blunt force trauma.
 After the murders, the perpetrator stole valuables such as jewelry, cash, and other possessions from the victims' apartments.
 One victim was found murdered outdoors in a forested area near Łódź.

 Victims

 The victims of the serial killer and the circumstances around their deaths: